-Educational Partner(s) Process for Engagement 11/6/23 - SI student meeting - expectations, role, need, curriculum, and calendar gone over.
-Computer log in and curriculum navigation also discussed.
-12/4/23 - SI student meeting - curriculum progress check, feedback campus updates, and responsibility check in.
-Request for graduati support gone over.
-2/5/24 - SI student meeting - officer discussion, curriculum check, semester calendar, travel opportunities, and group presentations 3/11/24 - SI student meeting - curriculum check, school site project review and update, trip itinerary and expectations gone over.
-4/22/24 - SI student meeting - last meeting of the year, curriculum, take aways, looking forward and who's committed for next year.
+Educational Partner(s) Process for Engagement Goal 3 - Increase Student Retention and Goal 4 - Increase Stakeholder Engagement.
+11/20/24 - Disney Grad Night - This event was hosted for fall graduates.
+Graduates got to go to Disneyland and participate in all the activities taking place during the Disney Grad Night event for graduates.
+Agenda items tied to LCAP Goal 3 - Increase Student Retention and Goal 4 - Increase Stakeholder Engagement.
+11/22/24 - Fall Graduation - Desert Sands hosted a graduation for its fall graduate.
+Graduates family members were invited to watch their student accept their high school diploma.
+Agenda items tied to LCAP Goal 3 - Increase Student Retention and Goal 4 - Increase Stakeholder Engagement.
 SELPA/Special Education Local Plan Area Our SELPA Compliance Officer vetted our LCAP this year and stated that no changes were required.
-The El Dorado Charter SELPA participates and provides guidance in the CDE's Special Education Monitoring Processes.
-The El Dorado Charter SELPA provides program and technical support by the Program Specialist and/or other SELPA team members.
-Dropout (and Graduation), Post-secondary outcomes data for special education students are reviewed in a collaborative process with the El Dorado Charter SELPA.
-Guidance for developing and monitoring transition plans for students with disabilities is regularly offered and available from the El Dorado Charter SELPA.
+The EI Dorado Charter SELPA participates and provides guidance in the CDE's Special Education Monitoring Processes.
+The EI Dorado Charter SELPA provides program and technical support by the Program Specialist and/or other SELPA team members.
+Dropout (and Graduation), post-secondary outcomes data for special education students are reviewed in a collaborative process with the EI Dorado Charter SELPA.
+Guidance for developing and monitoring transition plans for students with disabilities is regularly offered and available from the EI Dorado Charter SELPA.